bodo6778/manageating/README.md

 ## REST CRUD Application that manages the orders, the staff and the products of a restaurant.
 ##### Made with Spring Boot, Spring Security, MySQL and Tymeleaf

-## Acces the app [here](https://manageating.herokuapp.com/).
+## Access the app [here](https://manageating.herokuapp.com/).
 If it takes a little bit of time to open it, be patient, the server is starting 😊

 ##### WIP to translate the app into english